-Today’s digital marketers need to be well-versed in both the foundations and strategy of marketing AND in the latest technologies and platforms.
-Once you’ve taken the Facebook Digital Marketing Certificate, brush up on tools like Google Analytics, Hubspot, Google Ads and Facebook Ads and then consider passing their certification exams so you can add them to your LinkedIn profile.
+Today’s digital marketers need to be well-versed in both the foundations and strategy of marketing and the latest technologies and platforms.
+Once you’ve taken the Facebook Digital Marketing Certificate, brush up on tools like Google Analytics, Hubspot, Google Ads, and Facebook Ads.
+Then, consider passing their certification exams so you can add them to your LinkedIn profile.

-However, don’t worry if you feel like you haven’t mastered every new tool and trend.
-Part of being an effective digital marketer is showing that you can learn quickly on the job.
+However, don’t worry if you haven’t mastered every new tool and trend.
+Part of being effective in digital marketing is showing that you can learn quickly on the job.
 Even if you master Facebook Ads Manager today, the product will likely have evolved by next year.
 Demonstrating that you know how to keep pace with trends, teach yourself, and master new technologies can sometimes be even more important than demonstrating you have 100% mastery of all current platforms.

 Prospective employers are often eager to see evidence of the marketing campaigns you have successfully executed in past roles.
-They particularly like portfolios that tell an “end to end” story of the projects you launched.
-Use tools like Squarespace, Wix, Crevado, CarbonMade, or PortfolioBox to put together an online gallery of your work.
+They particularly like portfolios that tell an “end-to-end” story of the projects you launched.
+Use tools like Squarespace, Wix, Crevado, CarbonMade, or PortfolioBox to create an online gallery of your work.

 In addition to putting together a visually compelling portfolio, you should include short descriptions that highlight things like:

 - What were the goals of your campaign?

 - What marketing assets did you develop?
 Include a short rationale for why you chose to use things like video, certain visuals, or specific banner images.

 - What results did you achieve?
 What was the overall business impact?